China consumers vie to check slowdown as trade spat lingers

 For now, the new engines are taking up the slack with the economic expansion matching the 6.8 per cent pace for the last three months of 2017.
 Among the drivers, online retail sales soared 35.4 per cent in the first quarter from a year earlier while investment in education jumped 26.9 per cent, the statistics bureau said.
 Consumption contributed 77.8 per cent to the quarterly expansion, slightly up from a year earlier.

-Industrial production missed estimates for March amid anemic performance in segments including mining, metal products and textiles.
+Old engines are labouring.
+Industrial production missed estimates for March amid anaemic performance in segments including mining, metal products and textiles.

 As consumption's contribution to growth typically surges in the first three months, Tuesday's data isn't likely to be indicative of the outlook for the rest of the year.
 Indeed, economists forecast a slowdown from 2017 to 6.5 per cent growth in 2018, as Mr Xi's financial risk campaign gains further traction.
 And if trade tensions with the US escalate, it may be asking too much of China's new economy to take up all the slack.